Monkeys, Go Home!: Reception

-Vincent Canby of The New York Times called it "another of those bland little confections turned out regularly by the Disney studio."
-Arthur D. Murphy of Variety declared it "an amusing comedy-romance" with "the usual professional Disney blend of children, animals, humor and charm."
-Kevin Thomas of the Los Angeles Times called it "a typical Disney family film ...
-Sophisticates, stay home."
-The Monthly Film Bulletin wrote, "Olive farming certainly provides an unusual background, but otherwise all is innocuous, extrovertly cheerful and good-humoured—and very dull."
+Vincent Canby of The New York Times called it "another of those bland little confections turned out regularly by the Disney studio".
+Arthur D. Murphy of Variety declared it "an amusing comedy-romance" with "the usual professional Disney blend of children, animals, humor and charm".
+Kevin Thomas of the Los Angeles Times called it "a typical Disney family film".
+The Monthly Film Bulletin wrote: "Olive farming certainly provides an unusual background, but otherwise all is innocuous, extrovertly cheerful and good-humoured—and very dull."